cncf/gitdm.archive/README.md

 # Who writes Kubernetes report

 This is a Clound Native Computing Foundation's "Who writes Kubernetes" report.

-CNCF will publish thnis report for every major release of Kubernetes.
+CNCF will publish this report for every major release of Kubernetes.

 Companies and developers can check if they are correctly attributed at the following links:

 [Company Developers list](https://github.com/cncf/gitdm/blob/master/company_developers.txt)

 [Developers affiliations list](https://github.com/cncf/gitdm/blob/master/developers_affiliations.txt)